[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 (Major and Signal Officer, U. S. Volunteers, May 20, 1898)

-— Signal Officer, Department of the Gulf, to June 27, 1898. — Assigned to Staff of Major-General Indicates a West Point graduate and gives his Class.Wesley Merritt, June 27, 1898. — With fourth expedition to Philippine Islands. — Military Secretary to General Merritt, Military Governor in the Philippines, Aug.
+— Signal Officer, Department of the Gulf, to June 27, 1898. — Assigned to Staff of Major-General Indicates a West Point graduate, Class of 1860: a link to his biographical entry in Cullum's Register.Wesley Merritt, June 27, 1898. — With fourth expedition to Philippine Islands. — Military Secretary to General Merritt, Military Governor in the Philippines, Aug.
 23, 1898 to Jan.
 9, 1899. — Signal Officer, Department of Havana, Cuba. — Military Secretary to Major-General commanding Department of Havana, Feb.
 9, 1899.

 (Honorably discharged from Volunteer Service, April 17, 1899)